Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 Your first stop is the Devil’s Staircase lookout.
 This is as you leave Queenstown and drive alongside the Remarkables.

-It’s a beautiful spot which gives you stunning views of Lake Wakatipu and the surrounding mountains.
+It’s a beautiful spot with stunning views of Lake Wakatipu and the surrounding mountains.

 Te Anau